synchrony/docker-smsn/README.md

 * Configures Gremlin-Server to work with SmSn

 Remaining to do:
-* Mount external graph data
+* Mount external graph (and activity log) data, which it will modify
+* Talk to an external Emacs
-* Make a Docker image from it
+* Make a Docker image out of it

 How to use this code:
 * Navigate to where smsn-docker.sh (or this README file) is.
 Call that place PATH.